GWR94/wikipedia-api/README.md

 ## Usage

-To application can be accessed through [this](FIXME) link (FIXME).
+To application can be accessed through [this](https://wiki-api-search.netlify.app/) link (https://wiki-api-search.netlify.app/).
 You can alternatively view the application by cloning or downloading it with the method above.

 ## Technologies